FIFA World Cup 2026: Tips for Capturing Lucrative Catering Opportunities

 Corporate Watch Party Catering Is the Fastest Win

-HR managers and office administrators across the country are already being asked by their employees what the company is doing for the tournament.
+HR managers and office administrators across the country are being asked by their employees what the company is doing for the tournament.
 Most of them have no answer yet.
 That is your opening.
 A pre-priced catering package built around a specific match window is an easy “yes” for any office that cares about the games.

 The key is simplicity.
 Bundle food, delivery and setup into one per-person price.
 Give it a name that makes it feel like an event rather than a transaction—a Game Day Package, a Match Day Spread, a Group Stage Kit.
 Create versions tied to the tournament schedule so clients have a reason to book more than once: a Group Stage Bundle, a Knockout Round Package, a Finals Delivery.